willcrisis/grails-bintray-upload-plugin/README.md

 Usage
 -----
 Configure everything as you would with the release plugin, but instead of calling `maven-deploy` or `publish-plugin`, call `upload-to-bintray`.
-When conditions are not met, script exits with or without errors to accommodate continuous integration.
-If the application is a SNAPSHOT, or has already been deployed, the script will exit silently indicating why it skipped uploading to bintray.
-If the wrong version of java is being used or the bintray repo url is not correct, an error will occurr.
-Once the artifacts have been uploaded to bintray, the artifacts will also be published.
+By default, if conditions are not met, the script throws an exception.
+You change the flag `-failOnBadCondition` to `true` to have it just log the conditions that were not met.